mmmorris1975/aws-secrets-sync/README.md

 sensitive data.
 This allows sensitive data to be synchronized to AWS for use with tools like Terraform without the need to store the sensitive data in the Terraform state file.

-The program works by taking a value passed in as the 1st argument to the command, which is expected to be a json map of keys and values to upload to the service, and calling the appropriate AWS service backend API to store the value.
+The program works by taking a value passed in as the 1st argument to the command, or the system standard input, which is expected to be a json map of keys and values to upload to the service, and calling the appropriate AWS service backend API to store the value.
 The preferred input format is a base64 encoded, gzip compressed string of the json values to upload.
 Other supported formats are a base64 encoded string of json values (not compressed), or just the raw json value directly; however using these types of input data may cause warning from the program, and are less preferred than the base64, gzip format for the values.

 Usage
 -----